csqsiew/website/content/research/conferences.md

 **2020**

+Siew, C. S. Q. (2020, December).
+Networks in Psychology.
+Invited talk presented at Reimagine Research: Complexity Science Workshop, Office of the Deputy President, Research and Technology (ODPRT), NUS.

+Siew, C. S. Q. (2020, December).
+Investigating the influence of phonographic similarity structure of language networks on visual lexical decision: Insights from megastudies.
+Invited talk presented at Complexity and Cognition, Satellite symposium of the Conference on Complex Systems.

 Siew, C. S. Q., Castro, N., & Chan, K. Y. (2020).
 Exploring the Phonological Spaces of the English Lexicon of L1 and L2 Speakers: Insights from Network Analysis.
-Poster to be presented at the 61st Annual Meeting of the Psychonomic Society (online).
+Poster presented at the 61st Annual Meeting of the Psychonomic Society (online).

+Siew, C. S. Q. (2020, October).
+Investigating processes and development of the mental lexicon through network science.
+Invited online lecture presented at the Russian Academy of Sciences, Moscow, Russia.

 Siew, C. S. Q., & Vitevitch, M. S. (2020).
 An investigation of network growth principles in the phonological language network.
 Talk to be presented at the 15th Congress of the International Association for the Study of Child Language.
 Philadelphia, PA, USA. *Conference postponed to 2021.*